mayank8995/workforce-management-portal/README.md

-# Admin Portal
+# Workforce Management Portal

-A production-style **Admin Portal** built to demonstrate scalable frontend architecture, reusable UI components, server-state management, data-heavy interfaces, and real-world application patterns.
+A production-style **Workforce Management Portal** built to demonstrate scalable frontend architecture, reusable UI components, server-state management, data-heavy interfaces, and real-world application patterns.

-The project focuses on building an admin dashboard similar to applications used for managing employees, projects, users, analytics, and other business data.
+The project focuses on building an workforce management dashboard similar to applications used for managing employees, projects, users, analytics, and other business data.

 ## 🚀 Features